MiroHibler/meteor-preloader/README.md

 _Preloader_ is to Meteor what **yepnope.js** [was](https://github.com/SlexAxton/yepnope.js#deprecation-notice) to pre-Meteor era.

-## NEW VERSION - v1.2.1
+## NEW VERSION - v1.2.2

- * Logging in console may now be controlled by the flag
+ * Logging in console throwing errors in unsupported browsers prevented

 ## Dependencies